NagiosEnterprises/nagios-mod-gearman/README.md

 Ubuntu / Debian

-To install gearmand, run this as root.
+To install the latest gearmand package on the Nagios server, run this as root.

 apt install gearman-job-server